RamstorageAI/FlashVSR/README.md

 ✅ The **official FlashVSR pipeline (this repository)**:
 - **Better preserves fine structures and details**
 - **Effectively avoids texture aliasing and visual artifacts**

-We are also working on a **version that does not rely on the Block-Sparse Attention library** while keeping **the same output quality**; this alternative may run slower than the optimized original implementation.

 Thanks again to the community for actively testing and helping improve FlashVSR together! 🚀